WSU-kduncan/ceg3120-cicd-jailennn/README-CI.md

 To create a Personal Access Token (PAT) for your Docker account, navigate to the dockerhub website and go to you account settings.
 There, you should see the PAT section where you can create one for your account.
 The PAT requires a description, expiration date, and access rules.
 Once this is done, use the `docker login -u yordockeruser` to login to docker form the command line.
 This will prompt you for either the password to that user or you can paste your PAT in place of the password.

 Before you can push an image, you must log in using your DockerHub credentials.
-To do this, run the `docker login` command and enter your dockerhub account information.
+To do this, run the `docker login -u yordockeruser` command and enter your dockerhub account information.
 Once you are signed in, you can use the `docker push yourdockerhubusername/imagename:tag` command to push your image to the docker hub website where it can be viewed.

 > Resources below were used for information on Dockerhub and how to setup the repository and login steps.